uber-web/math.gl/docs/modules/core/api-reference/math-array.md

 ### check

-If `config.debug` is true, validates the `MathArray` and throws an error if it does not contains valid values.
+Validates the `MathArray` and throws an error if it does not contains valid values.

 `array.check(array = this)`

-Mote: This method is called by all mutating methods.
+Mote: This method is called by all mutating methods and normally does not need to be called.